TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         The Link Browser is a tool in the TYPO3 backend for creating and managing links and references.
-It can be accessed when inserting links into content elements and is opened as a popup, allowing to pick pages, records, media files, or enter URLS for all fields configured as "link type", or within plain content edited through the RTE.
+It can be accessed when inserting links into content elements and opens as a popup, allowing pages, records, media files, or URLS to be selected for all fields configured as a "link type", or in plain content edited through the RTE.

     ..  _linkhandler:
     -   *LinkHandler*